The Three Burials of Melquiades Estrada: Plot

-The captivity, the tiring journey, and the rotting corpse slowly take a profound psychological toll on Norton.
-At one point the duo encounter a group of Mexican cowboys watching American soap operas on a television hooked up to their pickup truck.
+The duo encounter a group of Mexican cowboys watching American soap operas on a television hooked up to their pickup truck.
 The program is the same episode that was airing when Norton had sex with his wife in their trailer earlier in the movie.
 Norton is visibly shaken and is given half a bottle of liquor by one of the cowboys.
-Norton's wife is shown as she decides to leave the border town to return to her home town of Cincinnati.
+We see Norton's wife as she decides to leave the border town to return to her home town of Cincinnati.
 She has grown distant from her husband and seems unconcerned about his kidnapping, stating that he is "beyond redemption".

-Perkins and Norton arrive at a town that is supposed to be near Jiménez, but no one in the town has heard of Jiménez.
-Perkins has some luck in locating a woman Melquiades indicated was his wife but, when Perkins confronts her, she states that she has never heard of Melquiades Estrada and lives in town with her husband and children.
+Perkins and Norton arrive at a town that is near the location of Jiménez, but no one in the town has heard of it.
+Perkins has some luck in locating a woman Melquiades described as his wife but, when Perkins confronts her, she states that she has never heard of Melquiades Estrada and lives in town with her husband and children.
 She does visibly react to a photograph Perkins shows her of Melquiades standing behind her and her children, stating that she does "...not want to get in trouble with her husband".
 Perkins continues onward searching for Melquiades' descriptions of a place "filled with beauty".
 Eventually they come upon a ruined house which Perkins feels was the one Melquiades had mentioned.
 Perkins and Norton repair the walls, construct a new roof and bury Melquiades for the third and final time.

 Perkins then demands that Norton beg forgiveness for the killing, but Norton responds with obstinacy.
 Perkins fires several shots from his pistol around Norton until he complies, asking for forgiveness from Melquiades.
 Perkins accepts his hysterical grief and in passing calls him "son".
-Leaving Norton the second horse, Perkins rides away as Norton calls out and asks him if he will be okay.
+Leaving Norton the second horse, Perkins rides away as Norton calls out and asking if he will be okay.

-The film's plot is very similar in some ways to Peckinpah's Bring Me the Head of Alfredo Garcia (1974) as both movies include the transportation of a corpse in Mexico and the gradual development of a relationship between the body and its transporter, and in both films the transporter and the deceased had a relationship with the same woman.